Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Introduction

-Motivated by this, in the current paper, we analyze the galaxy shape using the stellar halo.
+Motivated by this, in the current paper, we analyze the galaxy shape using the SD.
 We analyse the shape both from the statistical perspective as well as individual halos.
-In the latter case, we make some classifications for the shape of the stellar halos, putting them into two main classes: twisted and twisted-stretched halos.
-We report some levels of gradual or rather abrupt rotation for different halos in our sample.
+In the latter case, we make some classifications for the shape of the stellar distribution, putting them into two main classes: twisted and twisted-stretched galaxies.
+We report some levels of gradual or rather abrupt rotations for different galaxies in our sample.
 In addition, we make a comparison between the morphology of the DM halos \citep{2020arXiv200909220E}, and the current analysis, for which we use the results of our various algorithms.
-Although the details of such comparison depend on the method we use, our analysis explicitly shows that in some sense DM and stellar halos are fairly similar.
-We study the impact of gravitationally self-bound substructures on the shape of stellar halo and very remarkably demonstrate that in most cases, their impact is subdominant.
+Although the details of such comparison depend on the method we use, our analysis explicitly shows that in some sense DM halo and stellar distribution are fairly similar.
+We study the impact of gravitationally self-bound substructures on the shape of stellar distribution and very remarkably demonstrate that in most cases, their impact is subdominant.
 Finally, we overlay our theoretical results on top of recent observational measurements and establish a rather fair agreement between the two.

 The paper is structured as follows.
 In Sec.~\ref{TNG50-MW}, we review the simulation setup and the sample selection.
-Sec.~\ref{Shape-algorithm} presents several different methods to compute the SH halo shape.
+Sec.~\ref{Shape-algorithm} presents several different methods to compute the SD shape.
 Sec.~\ref{shape-analysis} focuses on analysing the shape profiles.
 In Sec.~\ref{comp-DM-SH}, we explicitly compare the shape of the DM and stellar halo.
 Sec.~\ref{FoF-group}, we study the impact of the substructures in the shape analysis.
 In Sec.~\ref{Observation}, we make the comparison between our theoretical results and the observational outcome from previous literature.
 We present few technical details on the halo classes in Appendix \ref{Halo-Class}.